nuprl/website/blog/_src/posts/2017-02-28-pliss-oregon-without-the-greek.md

 Lectures cover current research and future trends in programming language design and implementation, including:

-- Writing Just-in-time Compilers with LLVM
+- Writing Just-in-time Compilers with LLVM with Jan Vitek
-- Performance Evaluation and Benchmarking
+- Performance Evaluation and Benchmarking with Laurie Tratt
-- Designing a Commercial Actor Language
+- Designing a Commercial Actor Language with Sophia Drossopoulou and Heather Miller
-- High-Performance Fully Concurrent Garbage Collection
+- High-Performance Fully Concurrent Garbage Collection with Richard Jones
-- Compiling Dynamic Languages
+- Compiling Dynamic Languages with David Edelsohn
-- Language-support for Distributed Datastores
+- Language-support for Distributed Datastores with Suresh Jagannathan
-- Testing Programming Language Implementations
+- Testing Programming Language Implementations with Alastair Donaldson
-- Abstract Interpretation and Static Analysis
+- Abstract Interpretation and Static Analysis with lectures by Francesco Logozzo and Matt Might
+- The evolution of Scala with Martin Odersky

 A summer school is also an opportunity to get know the speakers and get ideas for research problems.
 Students will have the opportunity to